Texts in English

 Unholy love

 However, I have a smile inside of me.
-If you could imagine what I think while my body is there, but my soul isn’t, it’s far away from you.
+If you could imagine what I think while my body is there, but my soul isn’t.
+It’s far away from you.
 I’m frivolous, being female or not.
 I’m the object of desire available for your wishes.
 I’m a product of a contract.

 Photo from: Nick Fewings en Unsplash